thorin-schiffer/django-plpy/README.md

 PLPY_PROJECT_PATH = "/app"
 ```

-*
-* considering AWS RDS
+#### AWS RDS and other managed databases

-* about python versions in postgres
+In the times of Saas there databases are rarely connected in a docker image but much
+more frequently in a managed database like AWS RDS.
+Django-plpy can be only install simple functions and triggers in such instances, because
+there is no access to the database's filesystem in such setup.

+Besides that some managed databases won't give you superuser rights, meaning installing
+extensions in such a scenario will be troublesome.

-* how the code is installed
+#### How the code is installed

-* often django beginners misunderstand signals concept
-* add sorting example with a custom python function
-* plpy example for triggers
+Django-plpy copies the function code, wraps it in a PL/Python stored procedure or trigger
+and then installs it with `manage.py syncfunctions`.
+If you use Django models, database has to have access to your project file and virtualenv (see above),
+or if you create your own database docker image, it has to be provisioned correspondingly.
+This scenario seems quite exotic, and you do it on your own risk.

+#### Troubleshooting

-* if you see `Error loading psycopg2 module: No module named 'psycopg2._psycopg'`, your local python and db's versions don't match
+If you see `Error loading psycopg2 module: No module named 'psycopg2._psycopg'`, your local python and db's versions don't match.
-* including ORM will only work when django project is on the same host, which is rare. the only real way is to install the whole code on the db host
-* there is certain danger of getting them out of hand
-* enabling orm stores the os.environ in json in plaintext?
-* provision custom postgres container with plpythonu and your code so ORM is accessible
+Check your python versions with `manage.py checkenv`

-* if you see this:
+If you see this:

 ```
 django.db.utils.ProgrammingError: language "plpython3u" does not exist
 HINT:  Use CREATE LANGUAGE to load the language into the database.
 ```

-you haven't migrated
+you haven't migrated: `manage.py migrate`

-* python versions is a mess in debian, use pyenv in docker images for plpython?
-* environment / interpreter context persistence and database restart
+#### Caveats

+Custom functions and triggers are not a part of Django ORM and can get out of hand, name collisions are not checked explicitely for now.

+For now enabling orm stores the os.environ in json in plaintext in the trigger function text, so this feature is
+considered quite experimental.

+There were no real performance tests made, so this is for you to find out.
+Currently only python3.7 is supported with Django ORM, as it is a current version in the Debian based python images,
+that are default.
+There is an opportunity to build an image with a custom python verson and postgres version, but
+it seems a total overkill assuming all the problems with Django ORM, see above.

-* start database functions with plpy\_ prefix to be sure they are not executed locally
+Prepend database functions with plpy_ prefix to be sure they are not executed locally.

-### contribution

 ### Installation for development